Soreh/JP-Challenge-2/README.md

  - Encapsulation
  - Abstraction

- The game is a 1st person kinda text adventure simple riddle where the player has to find his way to evade from a locked door
+ The game is a 1st person kinda text adventure simple riddle where the player has to find his way to evade from a locked room
  - Differents types of clickable objects from an abstract Mouse trigger class (Inheritance)
  - Each type of clickable objects (Infos Points, Target, and Pickups) react differently on mouse clicks and hover (Polymorphism)
  - The health of the player is a Property using getters and setters to access the actual private health value (Encapsulation)